Linux · Wayland

 System volume steps down while you record, back up when you're done.

-Four recording modes
+Five recording modes

 Paste anywhere